Tutorial: Get started with Azure Machine Learning in Jupyter Notebooks

 If you don’t have an Azure subscription, create a free account before you begin.
 Try the free or paid version of Azure Machine Learning today.

 An Azure Machine Learning workspace is a foundational resource in the cloud that you use to experiment, train, and deploy machine learning models.
 It ties your Azure subscription and resource group to an easily consumed object in the service.

 You create a workspace via the Azure portal, a web-based console for managing your Azure resources.

-Sign in to Azure portal by using the credentials for your Azure subscription.
+Sign in to the Azure portal by using the credentials for your Azure subscription.

-In the upper-left corner of Azure portal, select + Create a resource.
+In the upper-left corner of the Azure portal, select + Create a resource.

 Use the search bar to find Machine Learning.

 Select Machine Learning.

 In the Machine Learning pane, select Create to begin.